-In accordance with the requirements of the Water Management Act Permit issued by the Massachusetts Department of Environmental Protection the Whitinsville Water Company has enacted Mandatory Water Use Restrictions from May 1st until September 30th between the hours of 9AM and 5PM.
+In accordance with the requirements of the Water Management Act Permit issued by the Massachusetts Department of Environmental Protection the Whitinsville Water Company and the Town of Northbridge have enacted Mandatory Water Use Restrictions from May 1st until September 30th between the hours of 9AM and 5PM.
 The restriction prohibits all non-essential outdoor water use during this timeframe.